cBioPortal/cbioportal/portal/content/onco_spec_lang_desc.markdown

      EGFR_PY992: prot > 1

-Note that input PHOSPHOPROTEIN in the query will allow you to select from all phopshoproteins.
+Hint: inputing PHOSPHOPROTEIN in the query will allow you to select from all phopshoproteins.

 In general, any combination of OQL keywords and/or categories can annotate any gene.